hellbox/srob-migration/content/reviews/the-boy-wonder-grows-up.md

 name = "The boy wonder grows up" title = "The boy wonder grows up" dek = "This Saturday, Peter Bagge will debut a collection of his earliest comics, The Complete Neat Stuff, at Fantagraphics Bookstore & Gallery in Georgetown.
-Neat Stuff tells the story of how Bagge went from a promising young talent to one of the finest cartoonists in his generation." facebookauto = "The Complete Neat Stuff documents how Peter Bagge grew from a promising talent to a once-in-a-generation talent." twitterauto = "A new collection documents how Peter Bagge grew from a promising cartoonist to a once-in-a-generation talent." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-complete-neat-stuff.md"]
+Neat Stuff tells the story of how Bagge went from a promising young talent to one of the finest cartoonists in his generation." type = "Review"facebookauto = "The Complete Neat Stuff documents how Peter Bagge grew from a promising talent to a once-in-a-generation talent." twitterauto = "A new collection documents how Peter Bagge grew from a promising cartoonist to a once-in-a-generation talent." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-complete-neat-stuff.md"]